-Level of compliance in 2021 3 (1) (iv) The Board shall ensure that arrangements are in place to Complied with enable all Directors to include matters and proposals in the agenda for regular Board meetings where such matters and proposals relate to the promotion of business and the management of risks of the Bank.
-Notice of meeting is circulated one week prior to the meeting and Directors may submit proposals for inclusion in the agenda on discussion with the Chairperson on matters relating to the business of the Bank.
-3 (1) (v) The Board procedures shall ensure that notice of at least seven days is given of a regular Board meeting to provide all Directors an opportunity to attend.
-For all other Board meetings, reasonable notice may be given.
-Complied with Notice of meetings along with the agenda and the Board papers to be discussed are circulated seven days prior to the meeting to provide the Directors with additional time to attend on the matters through a secure E-solution except for urgent papers that may come up.
-Reasonable notice is given before any special meeting and consent of all Directors are obtained prior to scheduling a special meeting and submit any urgent proposals.
-3 (1) (vi) The Board procedures shall ensure that a Director, who Complied with ,,,,, has not attended at least two-thirds of the meetings in the period of 12 months immediately preceding or has not attended the immediately preceding three consecutive meetings held, shall cease to be a Director.
+Level of compliance in 2021 pard shall ensure that arrangements are in place to Complied with all Directors to include matters and proposals in enda for regular Board meetings where such matters oposals relate to the promotion of business and the gement of risks of the Bank.
+Notice of meeting is circulated one week prior to the meeting and Directors may submit proposals for inclusion in the agenda on discussion with the Chairperson on matters relating to the business of the Bank. pard procedures shall ensure that notice of at least Complied with days is given of a regular Board meeting to provide ectors an opportunity to attend.
+For all other Board ags, reasonable notice may be given.
+Notice of meetings along with the agenda and the Board papers to be discussed are circulated seven days prior to the meeting to provide the Directors with additional time to attend on the matters through a secure E-solution except for urgent papers that may come up.
+Reasonable notice is given before any special meeting and consent of all Directors are obtained prior to scheduling a special meeting and submit any urgent proposals. pard procedures shall ensure that a Director, who Complied with t attended at least two-thirds of the meetings in the of 12 months immediately preceding or has not ed the immediately preceding three consecutive ags held, shall cease to be a Director.
 The Directors are apprised of their attendance in accordance with the Banking Act Direction No. 12 of 2007.
-Details of Directors' attendance are given on page 195.
-No Director has been absent from two-thirds of the meetings in the immediately preceding 12 months or three consecutive meetings.
-3 (1) (vii) The Board shall appoint a Company Secretary who satisfies the provisions of Section 43 of the Banking Act No. 30 of 1988.
-Complied with The Secretary to the Board of National Savings Bank is an Attorney-at-Law whose credentials/qualifications are in compliance with the provisions of Section 43 of the Banking Act No. 30 of 1988 and its amendments.
-3 (1) (viii) All Directors shall have access to advice and services of the Company Secretary with a view to ensuring that Board procedures and all applicable rules and regulations are followed.
-Complied with 3 (2) (1.11) All the Directors have the full access, to obtain advice and services of the Secretary to ensure that the Board procedures are followed with, and the applicable rules and regulations are complied with.
-3 (1) (ix) The Company Secretary shall maintain the minutes of Board meetings and such minutes shall be open for inspection at any reasonable time, on reasonable notice by any Director.
-Complied with J (1) (IX) The Secretary to the National Savings Bank maintains the minutes of the Board meetings and circulates same to all Board members through a secure E-solution.
+Details of Directors' attendance are given on page 195. so nera, onun cease to be a Director.
+No Director has been absent from two-thirds of the meetings in the immediately preceding 12 months or three consecutive meetings. bard shall appoint a Company Secretary who Complied with es the provisions of Section 43 of the Banking Act No. 988.
+The Secretary to the Board of National Savings Bank is an Attorney-at-Law whose credentials/qualifications are in compliance with the provisions of Section 43 of the Banking Act No. 30 of 1988 and its amendments. ectors shall have access to advice and services of Complied with mpany Secretary with a view to ensuring that Board ures and all applicable rules and regulations are ed.
+All the Directors have the full access, to obtain advice and services of the Secretary to ensure that the Board procedures are followed with, and the applicable rules and regulations are complied with. ompany Secretary shall maintain the minutes Complied with rd meetings and such minutes shall be open for tion at any reasonable time, on reasonable notice by rector.
+The Secretary to the National Savings Bank maintains the minutes of the Board meetings and circulates same to all Board members through a secure E-solution.
 The minutes are approved at the subsequent Board meeting.
-Additionally, the Directors have access to the past Board papers and minutes through the same E-solution.
-3 (1) (x) Minutes of Board meetings shall be recorded in sufficient detail so that it is possible to gather from the minutes, as to whether the Board acted with due care and prudence in performing its duties.
-Complied with 3 (1) (1) Minutes of the meetings are kept covering the given criteria.
-The minutes shall also serve as a reference for regulatory and supervisory authorities to assess the depth of deliberations at the Board meetings.
-Therefore, the minutes of a Board meeting shall clearly contain or refer to the following: (a) a summary of data and information used by the Board in its deliberations;
+Additionally, the Directors have access to the past Board papers and minutes through the same E-solution. es of Board meetings shall be recorded in sufficient Complied with so that it is possible to gather from the minutes, as ther the Board acted with due care and prudence in ning its duties.
+Minutes of the meetings are kept covering the given criteria. inutes shall also serve as a reference for regulatory pervisory authorities to assess the depth of rations at the Board meetings.
+Therefore, the es of a Board meeting shall clearly contain or refer to lowing: mmary of data and information used by the Board ts deliberations;